Bethel Census Area, Alaska: 2000 census

+Languages

 Bethel Census Area is one of only 38 county-level census divisions of the United States where the most spoken language is not English and one of only 4 where it is neither English nor Spanish.
 63.14% of the population speak a Yupik language at home, followed by English at 34.71%.

 Politics

 Like most counties or equivalents with a Native American majority, Bethel tends to support Democratic presidential candidates.
 However, Republican Senator Lisa Murkowski, who has fared well with Alaska Native voters, carried the census area overwhelmingly in 2022.
+Republicans Mike Dunleavy and Sean Parnell also won its vote for governorship in 2022 and 2010.